brayden-s-haws/pm_am_newsletter/README.md

 #### Current status: Complete

+___

+### Personal Progress ###
+* What I learned: Various ways to acquire and shape data including scraping and APIs.
+How to use the SendGrid API to manage contacts and send emails.I also worked heavily with the OpenAI API and figured out how to build a multi-step process for working with an LLM to refine content.
+* What I wish I had done differently: Spent more time on logging and tests.
+I mostly relied on print statements when there were errors and did not have programtic fallbacks for when there were issues.
+I also should have refactored many peices of this project to be more generalized.
+I built multiple scrapers instead of figuring out a way to build a single scraper that would work for many sources.
+* What I am most proud of: [summary_generator.py](https://github.com/brayden-s-haws/pm_am_newsletter/blob/main/summary_generator.py).
+LLMS can be extremely fickle, especially if you overload them with context.
+I was really proud of how I was able to chain multiple API calls together to get a consistent, quality output.
+I also thought it was really clever to use the LLM's knowlede of Domain Reputation as a proxy for a very expensive domain reputation tool.
+I also had a lot of fun combining prompt engineering with more traditional parsing to ensure LLM outputs aligned with the parameters of the functions in the chain.
+* What I want to learn next: I want to spend more time on Class and Sub-Classes.
+There were lots of opportunities to use them in this project between the LLM API calls and the scrapers.
+I would like to better understand how to use these to make my code more generalizale and extensible.

 ## Description
 Product management is a field that is rife with long-form and strategic content.
 But when I went looking for real-time news through the lens of product management, I couldn't find anything.
 It looked like this could be an area of opportunity for someone to fill.
 But there was a second problem, I wanted to be a consumer of this material, not a creator.
 So I decided to see if AI could use crowd-sourced content to create a newsletter that I would want to read every day.
 This experiment with AI has become [The PM A.M.
 Newsletter](https://pmnews.today).
 Each day this code delivers an email to my inbox with the latest news that product managers should care about in a Hackernews/Reddit aesthetic.